m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 int pthread_join(pthread_t thread, void **status);
 ```

 This function takes the thread to be joined as well as a status variable.
-The status variable will capture all of the important return information that is returned from the thread to be joined.
+The status variable will capture all of the important information that is returned from the thread to be joined.

 `pthread_join` returns an `int` which indicates whether the join was a success or a failure.